Science

 If You Were An Engineer, What Would You Do?

 We are excited to announce that we will be taking part in the ‘If you were an Engineer what would you do?’
-Leaders Award competition this year.
+Leaders Award competition again this year.

 The competition is for all children from EYFS to Year 6 and will be challenging pupils to identify a problem and design a creative solution to it and add a letter explaining why an engineer should choose to build it.
 As part of the competition, the children have had the opportunity to interview an engineer (a Lego Designer) to understand more about the problems they solve and the role they play in society.
 We also have further talks and interviews booked for after half term.